NPS-SFAN/SFAN_AGOL_Portal_ETL/README.md

 # SFAN_AGOL_ETL
 San Francisco Bay Area Network AGOL Extract Transform and Load Routines for Survey 123 and Arc Field Maps.
 As of 8/27/2024 - Snowy Plover PORE ETL workflow has been developed - KRS.
+As of 10/23/2024 - Salmonids ElecrtoFishing ETL workflow has been developed - KRS.

 ## SFAN_AGOL_ETL.py
 Parent SFAN ArcGIS Online (AGOL) and Portal Extract, Transform and Load (ETL) script.
 From parent script routines are